nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 ### Package Creation

-When starting the creation of a new package, it is recommended to use the `npm init` command instead of hand coding, to quickly and accuretly create a new package.json.
+When starting the creation of a new package, it is recommended to use the `npm init` command instead of hand coding, to quickly and accurately create a new package.json.
 The results of accepting all the defaults, which can be done easily with this command `npm init -y`, is below:

 ```
 {